 Tools needed to face the threats across Europe

 The European Union is also seeking to give businesses the tools they need to face the threats.
-After 3 years of negotiations, the Parliament and the Council of the European Union adopted the Directive on the (NIS) on July 6, 2016.
+After 3 years of negotiations, the Parliament and the Council of the European Union adopted the Directive on the Network and Information security (NIS) on July 6, 2016.
 This legislation requires operators in key sectors, as well as some digital platforms, to strengthen their cybersecurity.
 Member States have until May 9, 2018, to transpose the legislation into their national law.

 “Firms supplying essential services, [such as] energy, transport, banking and health, or digital ones will have to improve their ability to withstand cyberattacks,” the European Parliament stated in a press release.